Nyla Rose

-Brandi Hicks Degroat (born August 3, 1982), better known by the ring name Nyla Rose, is an American professional wrestler and actress.
+Nyla Rose (born August 3, 1982), is an American professional wrestler and actress.
 She is signed to All Elite Wrestling (AEW), where she is a one-time AEW Women's World Champion.

 Upon joining AEW in 2019, Rose became the first openly transgender wrestler to sign with a major American promotion, and her reign as AEW Women's World Champion made her the first transgender wrestler to win a championship in a major American promotion.
 Outside of wrestling, she played the lead role in the 2016 Canadian comedy series The Switch.

 Early life

-Brandi Hicks Degroat was born on August 3, 1982, in Washington, D.C.
+Rose was born on August 3, 1982, in Washington, D.C.
 She has African American and Native American (Oneida) ancestry.
 She grew up watching wrestling with her grandmother.
+While attending Alexandria City High School (then T. C. Williams), she tried wrestling, but only briefly, as drama club was more appealing at the time.
 She began transitioning in college.

 Professional wrestling career

 Independent circuit (2013–2019)

 Rose made her professional wrestling debut at the age of 30 on December 8, 2012, after being trained by John Kermon, Hype Rockwell, Christian York, and Jimmy Z at the KYDA Pro Training School in Morgantown, West Virginia.
 Until 2019, she wrestled on the American independent circuit for promotions such as Women Superstars Uncensored.
 She also appeared in Japan with promotions such as Pro Wrestling Zero1 and Sendai Girls' Pro Wrestling.